mend/renovate-ce-ee/docs/web-ui.md

 # The client secret for the GitHub App
 # NOTE that this is a separate credential to the GitHub App key
 MEND_RNV_GITHUB_CLIENT_SECRET=
-# The URL for the web UI, with the path `/oauth/github/callback`
-# NOTE that this does not need to be publicly accessible, it only needs to be accessible to a user's browser
+# Optional when the GitHub App has a single callback URL.
+# Required when the GitHub App is configured with multiple callback URLs.
+# Use this to select the redirect URI the web UI should use for GitHub OAuth.
 # Must be an absolute URL with optional port and path (`scheme://host[:port][/path]`)
 MEND_RNV_GITHUB_REDIRECT_URI=https://renovate-ui.example.com/oauth/github/callback
+# Optional.
+For GitHub.com, this defaults automatically to the GitHub API endpoint.
-# If using GitHub Enterprise Server (GHES), this will be used to display outbound links to organizations/repositories
+# If using GitHub Enterprise Server (GHES), set this so it can be used to display outbound links to organizations/repositories and for OAuth requests.
 # Must be an absolute URL with optional port and path (`scheme://host[:port][/path]`)
 MEND_RNV_ENDPOINT=
 ```